 Emotional, intellectual, social, physiological, and cognitive growth of the child based on pertinent psychological principles, research findings, and methodology.
 Critical periods in maturation and learning.
 PREREQUISITE: A grade of C or better in PY 102, or consent of department.
 Three hours each week.
+3 semester hours

-PY 216 Adolescent Psychology
+Adolescent Psychology

-The interaction of physical, intellectual, emotional, and environmental forces as they influence the psychological functioning of the adolescent.
+PY 216 The interaction of physical, intellectual, emotional, and environmental forces as they influence the psychological functioning of the adolescent.
 Theories and research findings as they relate to adolescent adjustment.
 PREREQUISITE: A grade of C or better in PY 102, or consent of department.
 Three hours each week.
+3 semester hours